Exporting goods from Armenia

 Reading these articles and acting in accordance thereof does not create an attorney-client relationship.
 For simplicity, the articles on this website skip rules concerning certain less common situations and may not express strictly accurate legal wording.
 The information here is based on our own understanding and interpretation of legal provisions, and in some cases, may not reflect recent changes in the legislation and practice.
 Therefore, we recommend contacting us for more thorough and up-to-date information in a particular situation.

 Free live consultation

-By booking on this page, you can get free live consultation from a professional specializing in this area.
+By booking on this page, you can get live consultation from a professional specializing in this area.